 Preparing for your appointment

-You may need to have more investigations before your appointment.
-If you have not received a date for these, please contact the Spinal Co-ordinator or the MDT Assistant so they can arrange them.
+If required you may be contacted to arrange another MRI scan before your appointment at King's.
+Some patients may also need to undergo other investigations before their appointment.
+If we have confirmed you need further investigations but you have not received a date for these yet, please contact the Spinal Co-ordinator or the MDT Assistant so they can arrange them.

 If you have any concerns about your referral, please contact the Spinal Pathway Co-ordinator.